Measurement of average annual value for radon in a home

 Choose an instrument that can handle varied weather conditions

 In this context it is important to understand what effect the weather is having on radon levels.
 The easiest way to do this is using an instrument that stores environmental parameters and radon levels in its internal memory for subsequent data analysis via a mobile app or using other software.
-Examples of suitable instruments are EcoQube and RadonEye RD200 PLUS2.
+An example of a suitable instrument is the RadonEye RD200 PLUS2.

 If you also want to detect rapid changes, you will need an instrument with an active pump.
 Suitable instruments for this purpose are radon sniffers such as ATMOS and RAD7.
 These instruments are intended for professional use and are, as a rule, employed by radon consultants and various authorities.
 If a temporal resolution of less than one hour is required, then you need an active pump and a large measurement chamber.